Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		Xenos:

-		Right now There are 4 types of cyvolters
+		Right now There are 4 types of Cyvolters

 		The malicious type that just like finding people to take down the worst of them all.